Skip to main content

 Career Exploration Internship Program (CEIP)

-• Focus for students in healthcare technician, patient care, and pre-health pathways
+• Focus for students in healthcare technician, patient care, nursing, and pre-health pathways

 • 54-hour unpaid internship with 27 hours of instructional assignments, work journals, and final report